Market Analysts see Raytheon Technologies Corporation [RTX] gaining to $100. Time to buy?

 RTX stock trade performance evaluation

-Raytheon Technologies Corporation [RTX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.55.
-With this latest performance, RTX shares gained by 4.75% in over the last four-week period, additionally plugging by 10.25% over the last 6 months – not to mention a rise of 45.92% in the past year of trading.
+Raytheon Technologies Corporation [RTX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.01.
+With this latest performance, RTX shares gained by 1.22% in over the last four-week period, additionally plugging by 5.49% over the last 6 months – not to mention a rise of 63.02% in the past year of trading.

 Raytheon Technologies Corporation [RTX]: An insightful look at the core fundamentals